 Another reason that you want to use lube is that it makes the experience more comfortable!
+Although it is commonly believed that pain in anal sex is a normal and okay part of anal sex, this is not true.
 Learning to relax and enjoy anal sex of any kind can take time and doesn’t come easy for everyone, so using lubrication is only going to make it that much more comfy and bearable.
 By applying it to both the butt and the insertive object (be it a finger, sex toy, dick…) you are making sure that you have adequate slippage that may have you saying ‘oh my’.

 What type of lube should I use?

 When it comes to lube there are options!
 The question is which is best for the job at hand? 😉

 Water-based lube is widely used that will work well in almost every scenario.
 Not only does water-based lube wash out of sheets and clothing, but it also works well with condoms and sex toys.
 It’s also usually tolerated well by people’s bodies.
 Water-based lube can come in a number of different consistencies, from watery to gel-like to creamier or lotion-type formulas.

 Water-based lube will be absorbed more quickly into the body, which means you will need to reapply regularly.
 So if you are feeling like the pumps are generating a bit more friction, check if your partner wants some more lube.
 There is no such thing as too much lube!